wavebeem/sprconv/README.md

 - Replace "type" values with strings
 - Replace "version" value with a string
 - Calculate "beam_length" and "bounding_radius" if its not provided
-- Calculate size from image size, rather than allowing user to specify

 ## Runtime dependencies